Joshua-Burt/BlockObama/README.md

 The file structure can be found in the docs folder, along with any important info regarding using the bot.

+Recommended to use [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701) on Windows (or equivalent on other operating systems) to take full advantage of the log colouring.

 ## Notes
 This bot is not without fault.
 The server portion is mostly reliable, however it is possible to cause data-loss/corruption to the server rarely.
 It is recommended to make regular backups of any World files you have